cui-unige/blog-smv/_posts/2018-03-02-assignment.md

 Nice!
 Now we don't need to worry about those pesky `*` anymore!
 But unfortunately we lost a valuable information: whether or not `b` is actually a pointer.
 And why does it matter?
-Because now we can't know from just the syntax what happens when `b` is used as a function argument.
+Because now we can't know the syntax alone what happens when `b` is used as a function argument.
 Consider the following program:
 ```python
 def f(arg):